-The North Dakota Corn Council has issued a request for research proposals.
-All proposals will be due in electronic format on November 18, 2016.
-Proposals should be sent to .
+The North Dakota Corn Utilization Council has issued a request for research proposals.
+All proposals will be due in electronic format on November 13, 2020.
+Proposals should be sent to

 The focus of the North Dakota Corn Council’s research and education program includes projects that increase the production, profitability, and market opportunities for northern corn growers and the northern corn industry.
 Projects should focus on value-added projects; new product development; efficiency gain in current markets; and research and information that addresses production problems or opportunities.

-A preliminary proposal is required for both continuation and new projects.
-The preliminary proposal should be no more than two pages single side, plus a cover page and budget.
-Prior to the research summit presentation of proposals, full proposals will be internally reviewed and ranked based on guidelines listed in the instructions below.
-With the results of this review, not all full proposals may be asked to present in person at the research summit.
-Proposals selected for further consideration will receive a request for a presentation by the researchers to be made to the North Dakota Corn Council Research Summit on December 6, 2016.
+A proposal is required for both continuation and new projects.
+The proposal should be no more than two pages single-sided, plus a cover page and budget.
+Before the research summit presentation of proposals, full proposals will be internally reviewed and ranked based on guidelines listed in the instructions below.
+With the results of this review, not all proposals may be asked to present in person at the research summit.
+Proposals selected for further consideration will receive a request for a presentation by the researchers to be made to the North Dakota Corn Council Research Summit on December 8, 2020.